Background

 • Six instead of four Macro Controls.

-• Flexible mapping of eight physical modulation sources (bender, aftertouch, 4 pedals, 2 ribbons) to the six Macro Controls.
+• Flexible mapping of ten modulation sources (Bender, Aftertouch, 4 Pedals, 4 Ribbons) to the six Macro Controls.

 • The Oscillators got the Fluctuation feature providing a large variety of noise and random signals.